-Peanut oil is available in the markets year around.
-In the stores, different forms (types) of oil displayed for sale, labeld as cold-pressed, roast-pressed, refined, double-refined, etc. Oftentimes; the oil may be blended with other cheap vegetable oils like cottonseed oil.
-Buy fresh oil from an authentic sources.
+Peanut oil is available in the markets year-round.
+In the stores, different forms (types) of oils obtainable, which labeled as; cold-pressed, roast-pressed, refined, double-refined, etc. Oftentimes, it may be blended with other cheap vegetable oils like cottonseed oil.
+Buy fresh peanut oil from authentic sources.

-Shelf life of peanut oil is about six months under ordinary conditions.
-When preserved in an airtight container in cool, dry, dark and moisture-free environments its quality may remain good for up to nine months.
-Its shelf may be extended for more than 12 months with the addition of antioxidants like vitamin E.
+Shelf-life of peanut oil is about six months under ordinary conditions.
+When preserved in an airtight container in cool, dry, dark, and moisture-free environments, its quality may remain fine for up to nine months.
+Its shelf may be extended for more than 12 months with the addition of antioxidants like vitamin-E.

 Peanut oil is another healthy source of edible cooking oil like soy or olive oils.
 It is widely used for cooking purposes for its aromatic flavor, especially in many South-east and South Asian countries.
 It has a pleasant taste suitable for addition to dressing, frying, and sautéing.
-The oil is also used in the manufacture of margarines and salad dressing.
+The oil is also used in the manufacture of kinds of margarine and salad dressing.